MFGVIRUS/shelfscan/README.md

 Command line arguments:

 - **`<folder>`**
   Mandatory.
 Specifies the folder containing media content.
+Make sure that you provide the same top-level directory as you have configured in Plex.

 - **`[movie|tv]`**
   Optional.
 By default, ShelfScan will attempt to automatically detect the content type.
 If it gets it wrong then you can override this by supplying either `movie` or `tv`.